 This Investment Protocol made it easier for Australians to undertake large scale investments in New Zealand.
-The Protocol raised the consent threshold that would otherwise apply under New Zealand's overseas investment regime (in Section 2), increasing the regulatory consent threshold for acquisition by an "Australian non-government investor" of "significant business assets" from NZ\$100 million to NZ\$586 million (as at 1 January 2023).
+The Protocol raised the consent threshold that would otherwise apply under New Zealand's overseas investment regime (in Section 2), setting the regulatory consent threshold for acquisition by an "Australian non-government investor" of "significant business assets" at NZ\$650 million (as at 1 January 2025).